redhat-nfvpe/clearwater-rpm/service-packages.md

 `clearwater-cassandra`
 ----------------------

+Used for Homer and Homestead Provisioning.

 This requires [Cassandra](http://cassandra.apache.org/), which is not included in the CentOS repositories.
 You must thus add the Cassandra repository for this package to install.

+This service *will not* start unless at lease one Cassandra database needs to be commissioned.
+Scripts to commission Cassandra must be placed in `/usr/share/clearwater/cassandra/users/`.
+This is handled by the `cassandra\_cluster\_manager` script for `clearwater-infrastructure`.

 `clearwater-chronos`
 --------------------